yuvikaKathaith/yuvikaKathaith/README.md

 <div>
-  I’m a Full Stack Developer from Delhi, India who genuinely enjoys creating clean, functional, and meaningful web experiences.
+  I’m a Full Stack Developer who genuinely enjoys creating clean, functional, and meaningful web experiences.
 I work primarily with the MERN stack, building full-stack applications that bring ideas to life.
 I     enjoy both frontend and backend development, and I love exploring tools and technologies that make products more impactful and user-friendly.
 Alongside building projects, I enjoy problem-solving and regularly practice data structures and algorithms to sharpen my logic and thinking.
 <br/><br/>
 ☕︎ When I’m not coding, you’ll probably find me with a good book, a cup of tea, and music playing in the background.
 </div>